Break a string into tokens (reentrant)

 #include <string.h> char* strtok_r( char* s, const char* sep, char** state );

 Use the -l c option to qcc to link against this library.
 This library is usually included automatically.

 The function strtok_r() breaks the string s into a sequence of tokens, each of which is delimited by a character from the string pointed to by sep.

-In the first call to strtok_r(), s must point to a null-terminated string, sep points to a null-terminated string of separator characters, and lasts is ignored.
-The strtok_r() function returns a pointer to the first character of the first token, writes a NULL character into s immediately following the returned token, and updates lasts.
+In the first call to strtok_r(), s must point to a null-terminated string, sep points to a null-terminated string of separator characters, and state is ignored.
+The strtok_r() function returns a pointer to the first character of the first token, writes a NULL character into s immediately following the returned token, and updates state.

 A pointer to the token found, or NULL if no token was found.

 memchr(), strchr(), strcspn(), strpbrk(), strrchr(), strset(), strspn(), strstr(), strtok(), wcschr(), wcscspn(), wcspbrk(), wcsrchr(), wcsspn(), wcsstr(), wcstok()